Neuralis-AI/Pi-Zero-USB-Penetrator/README.md

 ## Instructions:
 First you need to do a base setup of a raspberry pi zero.
 I used Raspbian lite but this can be any OS (though Debian based makes it easier to follow along)
+I connected the Pi to my wifi via raspi-config and ssh'd to the Pi with the default credentials pi/raspberry
 apt-get install isc-dhcp-server //DHCP server
 sudo nano /etc/dhcpcd.conf //edit the DHCP server settings
 Put the following code under # Example static IP configuration